For an overview agenda pdf, please click here.

 Presenter:

-– Peter Woodbury, Senior Research Associate, School of Integrative Plant Science Soil and Crop Sciences Section
+– Joseph Amsili, Senior Extension Associate, School of Integrative Plant Science, Soil and Crop Sciences Section, Cornell University

 Session 2